Zehrs Markets: History

 The first store was established by Emory Zehr and his sons in Kitchener in 1950 and was focused mainly on food.
 Some of the earliest locations were on Lancaster Street, Belmont Avenue and Highland Road in Kitchener.
-Until the 1980s, Zehrs had its own line of certain foods, including pop and potato chips; these were eventually replaced by Loblaws' President's Choice line of products.
+Until the 1980s, Zehrs had its own line of certain foods, including soda pop and potato chips; these were eventually replaced by Loblaws' President's Choice line of products.
 Television commercials for Zehrs included a brief tune with the words "When it comes right down to the one and only reason; you're important to us."
 Until 1995, the store's logo was a red or orange square, with two small lines to make it a boldened stylized "Z".

 Zehrs stores have been known in Ontario by three distinct names: Zehrs Markets, Zehrs Food Plus and Zehrs Greatfood (similar to the new Loblaw Greatfood locations opened in the Greater Toronto Area).
 In 2010, Zehrs unveiled a new logo and store design, renovating several stores to the new format.
 The new stores are known as Zehrs Markets, as opposed to the new Zehrs Greatfood format that had been opened only a couple of years before.
 A Kingsville location was changed from a Greatfood to a Zehrs Markets, but is once again operating as a Zehrs Greatfood.
 The business entity is known as Zehrmart Ltd, which is operated by its parent company, Loblaw Companies Limited.
 Zehrs employees are represented by the United Food and Commercial Workers Local 1977 as well as the UFCW Local 175/633.